-The text infers that Christ walked close to them, then saw them, and sent them to the priests for readmission to society, to prove they were clean.
+The text infers that Christ walked close to them, then saw them, then sent them to the priests for readmission to society, to prove that they were clean.
 As they walked they were healed.
-Can you image?
+Can you imagine it?
 Ecstasy?
 Surprise?
-Gratitude should overwhelm?
-Healed, cured, whole, normal, healthy, restored.
+Gratitude that would overwhelm?
+They were healed, cured, whole, normal, healthy, restored.
 Can you imagine soundness returning to their bones?
 Eyes healed, skin healthy, sores removed.
-Tired of the itch, the fire of pain, and now their humiliation and separation is taken away in a single step.
-They can go home.
-Return to work.
-Can be a part of society again.
+Tired of the itch, the fire of pain, now their humiliation and separation is taken away in a single step.
+They can go home, return to work, be a part of society again.
 All I've lost can be gained again.
 But we have trouble, do we not, imagining this?

-But--only one turned back with gratitude.
-Does your blood boil?
+Then the climax of the story ---only one turned back with gratitude, and that one was an outsider, non-Jew, unbeliever.
 Where are the nine?
 Is there is any crime greater than ingratitude?
-Can you lose confidence in society any quicker?
-In a person?
+Can you lose confidence in society any more quickly?
+What do we think of such a person?
 Where are the nine?
 Is our percentage better today?
 Do you give thanks?
 Are we different?
 If we do not appreciate what we have, would we appreciate miracles?
-Is it too much to expect these to turn back with thanks?
+Is it too much to expect these to turn back with gratitude, even extraordinary gratitude?
 Can any greater hurt be inflicted?

 I. Common Blessings Are Commonly Overlooked